-This card is known for being the first really good Sliver Commander.
+This card is known for being the first fantastic Sliver Commander.
 It is also known for its insane rarity and price, which is a result of the Reserved List.
-Its abilities, on the other hand, have become somewhat outdated but are still really good in general.

 Once again, it is a creature that provides all colors in the game.
 It also has good stats, better compared to Sliver Hivelord, being a 7/7 for 5 mana.
 However, most of its power comes from its last ability.
 For a measly two mana you can create a Sliver token, as we’ve said before, the token will usually be much better than a random 1/1.
 On top of that, you don’t have to tap the Queen, so you can just pump as many tokens as you have mana available.

 #1 The First Sliver

 This creature is also one of the newest Slivers on the list.
-Funny enough it is the oldest in the Lore, and therefore one of the most powerful.
+Funny enough, it is the oldest in the Lore, and therefore one of the most powerful.
 It has the really fun and explosive mechanic cascade, which essentially draws you nonland cards, and casts them for 0 mana.
-In typical Sliver fashion it gives this same ability to every other Sliver you control.
+In typical Sliver fashion, it gives this same ability to every other Sliver you control.